jetbrains-academy/kotlin-onboarding-introduction/Part1/TheFirstDateWithProgramming/ReadUserInput/task.md

 The function tells the program to stop and wait for the user to enter some value into the console; then it allows the program to receive the value and, for example, write it into a variable.

-It is important, that in this case you **can not** write:
+It is important that in this case you **cannot** write:
 ```kotlin
 val myValue: String = readLine()
 // The myValue variable stores the user's input
 ```
-It is connected to the null-safety in Kotlin, we will consider it later, but if you are interested in this topic, you can read more in the [documentation](https://kotlinlang.org/docs/null-safety.html).
+It is connected to the null safety in Kotlin, we will consider it later, but if you are interested in this topic, you can read more in the [documentation](https://kotlinlang.org/docs/null-safety.html).
 ___

 ### Task

-**Description**: ask the user three questions and add the answers to _firstUserAnswer_, _secondUserAnswer_, and _thirdUserAnswer_ variables respectively.
+**Description**: ask the user three questions and add the answers to the _firstUserAnswer_, _secondUserAnswer_, and _thirdUserAnswer_ variables respectively.
 The questions are:

 (1) What is TROTEN?